 The proposed project has been designed to minimize adverse visual effects related to design and building massing.
 The project meets the required setbacks along side and rear property lines abutting neighboring structures.
-As conditioned, the project would step back on the eastern side of the second floor and would be adequately landscaped to preserve privacy for the single-story residence at 2 Francisco Patio.
+As conditioned, the project would be adequately landscaped to preserve privacy for the single-story residence at 2 Francisco Patio.
 The project incorporates articulations, porches, fenestration, varied materials, and roof angles, which minimize overall mass and bulk.
 There are no large, unbroken vertical walls on the structure.